rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the default Twenty Fifteen theme

 == Changelog ==

+= 1.3.0 =
+* Add caching of all external data
+* Add option to use a redirect after submitting a contact form
+* Remove cURL requirement (unneeded as of 1.2.1)

 = 1.2.1 =
 * Change "keuze" on a contact form from a dropdown to checkboxes (Fixes #5)